mediocregopher/ginger/README.md

 ## Development

-Current efforts on ginger are focused on a golang-based virtual machine, which will then be used to bootstrap the language. go >=1.18 is required for this vm.
+Current efforts on ginger are focused on a golang-based virtual machine, which will then be used to bootstrap the language.

-If you are on a linux-amd64 machine with nix installed, you can run:
+If you are on a machine with nix installed, you can run:

 ```
-nix-shell -A shell
+nix develop
 ```

 from the repo root and you will be dropped into a shell with all dependencies (including the correct go version) in your PATH, ready to use.
-This could probably be expanded to other OSs/architectures easily, if you care to do so please check out the `default.nix` file and submit a PR!

 ## Demo